LcfherShell/SuperNano/README.md

 # SuperNano Documentation

 ## Description
 `SuperNano` is a console-based text editor developed using Python and the `urwid[curses]` library.
-It is designed to give users the ability to edit text, manage files, and inspect Python modules directly from a console-based interface.
+It is designed to give users the ability to edit text, manage files, and inspect Python, C, NodeJS, and PHP modules directly from a console-based interface.
 SuperNano supports several features such as undo-redo, clipboard (copy-paste), file search, and Python, C, NodeJS, and PHP module inspection.

 ## Key Features
 - **Text Editing**: Text editor with multiline support, undo-redo, copy-paste, and file saving.